DrosophilaGenomeEvolution/TrEMOLO/workflow/README.md

 This directory contains the incremental replacement for the legacy `run.snk`.
-It currently prepares immutable inputs and contains migrated OUTSIDER variant calling and TE detection, plus INSIDER structural-variant calling and TE detection rules.
+It currently prepares immutable inputs and contains migrated OUTSIDER variant calling, TE detection, frequency, and TSD rules, plus INSIDER structural- variant calling, TE detection, and empty-site frequency rules.

 When Snakemake is available, run the preparation DAG with: